-Conservation Northwest works closely with conservation groups in Canada (the Mountain Caribou Project) to protect mountain caribou and its inland rainforest habitat.
+Conservation Northwest works closely with conservation groups in Canada (the Mountain Caribou Project) to protect the rare woodland caribou (called mountain caribou in Canada).

-Mountain caribou are a unique variety of woodland caribou (Rangifer tarandus).
-Adapted to the lush, old-growth forests found in the Inland Temperate Rainforest, they exist nowhere else on Earth.
-Caribou survived the Pleistocene Ice Age extinctions that erased mammoths, mastodons, short-faced bears, ice-age camels, and many others.
-These animals have adapted to a harsh environment in ways that no other animal can.
-While they are resilient, they are not invulnerable.
+Woodland caribou are a unique variety of caribou (Rangifer tarandus) unique to the lush, old-growth forests of the Inland Temperate Rainforest.
+They survived the Pleistocene Ice Age extinctions that erased mammoths, mastodons, short-faced bears, and ice-age camels.

 - Caribou rely in winter on arboreal lichens which develop only in old-growth forests.